-Weeks on end sitting by the kitchen table or in the sofa or armchair have focused our minds.
+Weeks on end sitting by the kitchen table working from home helped focus our minds.

 Dilemmas of buying big ticket furniture pieces

 That’s the dilemma we have to deal with every time we buy a piece of furniture or just decorative for our home.
 It is aesthetically pleasing or just useful, or ideally both?
 Often we can’t have both.
 We have to chose between comfort and style and how we chose is often a lifestyle choice.
 Aesthetes will almost always choose style, because it is what gives them comfort.
 Pleasing the eye and the mind is paramount.
 Physical comfort is less important.
 In fact, aesthetes sometimes turn their noses as the very base idea.

 Cosy vs. Chic: Combining unfussy with chic and clever design

 Those whose lifestyle is based around people, community, laughter, food or with special needs or traditions may have other priorities.
 They’ll favour a sofa based on how they feel when leaning back rather than its colour and whether it fits in with the rest of the room.
 This is where the Scandis have excelled in interior design and become a world leader.

 Somehow, Nordic designers and architects have managed to blend the two and created iconic pieces of furniture and buildings which are both stylish and comfortable.
 Unfussy, stylish and clever – that’s the secret to Scandi design pieces.